 For more information

-To learn more about the IBM Blueworks Live offering and try the tool free of charge, please contact your IBM representative or IBM Business Partner, or visit the following websites: ibm.com/software/integration/blueworks-live or www.blueworkslive.com
+To learn more about IBM Tivoli Endpoint Manager, built on BigFix technology, please contact your IBM sales representative or IBM Business Partner, or visit the following website: ibm.com/tivoli/endpoint

 Products and services used

 IBM products and services that were used in this case study.